k3ssen/GeneratorBundle/Resources/doc/introduction.md

 is nice for a start, but (depending on what you want) it is too basic.

 > **Note:** as of writing, the MakerBundle has gotten lots of extra's and is less bare than it has been in its early stage.
 You might want to check it out.
-> The existing 'makers' (e.g. the MakeEntity) are still not suitable for extending though.

-To fill more needs for generating this GeneratorBundle is created.
+To fill more needs for generation this GeneratorBundle is created.
 It helps you quickly create (CRUD) applications by letting you generate the following:

 - **Entities**  (including relationships and validations)